2021 ESTIV Working Teams:

 ESTIV 2022 Congress Committee: Joao Barroso, Erwin van Vliet, Erin Hill, Hajime Kojima, Anne-Marie Vinggaard, Iwona Wilk-Zasadna, Helena Kandarova

-Awards and Bursaries: Joao Barroso, Sofia Batista-Leite, Helena Kandarova
+Awards and Bursaries: Joao Barroso, Tim Allen, Sofia Batista-Leite, Helena Kandarova

 Audit Committee overseeing ESTIV processes: